 In 2020, the X1 Credit Card opened its much-anticipated waiting list for a no-hard credit check credit card that considers income more than a credit score.

-With traditional credit cards, credit scores are one of the most important factors in credit card approval decisions.
+Now, the X1 Card is officially rolling out to the public having attracted more than 350,000 people.
+With traditional credit cards, credit scores are one of the most important factors in approval decisions.

 Key features of the X1 Credit Card

-- X1 Credit Card is a no credit check visa that offers consumers the chance to get a credit limit based on their income, not their credit score.
+- X1 Credit Card is a no-hard credit check visa that offers consumers the chance to get a higher credit limit based on their income, not only their credit score.